TEFAF Museum Restoration Fund

 Dr. Ashok Roy

-Museum scientist and leading international expert on the materials and techniques of European Old Master Paintings.
+Museum scientist, leading international expert on the materials and techniques of European Old Master Paintings, and former Director of Collections at the National Gallery, London.

 Sir Nicholas Penny

-Art historian, author, former curator and former Director of the National Gallery, London.
+Art historian, author, and former Director of the National Gallery, London.

 PREVIOUS RECIPIENTS (2012-2021)